rabblerouser/rabblerouser-publisher/README.md

 ### `listen`

 When called, the stream client will then be able to receive events and pass them to handlers.
+Takes in `options`, which right now only consists of `archiveBucket`, which specifies the S3 bucket where the client should read historical events from, before accepting any new events from the stream.
+If not given, then it will begin listening for new events immediately.

 This function should only be called *after* all `on` calls have been made, so that events do not skip their handlers.

 Returns an express.js middleware that should be bound to an HTTP POST endpoint.
 Incoming requests must have an `Authorization` header that matches the `eventAuthToken` that was specified when creating the stream client.
 Request